codefresh-io/docs.codefresh.io/_docs/kb/articles/support-ticket-examples.md

 ## Overview

-Below are example templates that can be used to create support tickets for bugs/issues, feature requests, or general questions.
+Use the example templates below to create support tickets for bugs/issues, feature requests, or general questions you might have.

-## Details
+## Support Template: Issues/bugs

-### Issues / Bugs

-The following template is for Bugs/Issues
+Use the following template to create a support ticket for bugs/issues.

 ---

-#### What Currently Is Happening
+### What is currently happening?

-A sentence or two that describes whats happening.
+A sentence or two that describes what's happening now.

-#### What is the Expected Results
+### What are the expected results?

-A sentence or two that describes what is expected.
+A sentence or two that describes what you expected to happen.

-#### Details
+### Details

-Describe this issue in detail.
+A detailed description of this issue.

 If the issue is related to the Pipeline Hybrid Runtime, please gather the [Support Package](https://github.com/codefresh-support/hybrid-runner-support) and attach it to the ticket.

-#### How to Reproduce
+### How to reproduce

-A step by step guide on how to reproduce this issue.
+A step-by-step guide on how to reproduce this issue.

-#### Impact
+### Impact

-Details about the business impact.
+Describe the business impact of this issue.

 ---

-### Feature Requests
+## Support Template: Feature requests

-The following template is for Feature Requests
+The following template is for feature requests.

 ---

-#### Details
+### Details

-Describe the feature request you have.
+Describe your feature request.

-#### Current Workflow
+### Current Workflow

-What is the current process / work around you have in place due to this feature not being implemented yet.
+Describe the current process/ workaround you have in place due to this feature not being implemented yet.

-#### Impact
+### Impact

-Describe why this feature is needed and the impact this feature request will have when completed.
+Describe why you need this feature and the impact of this feature request when implemented.

 ---

-### Questions
+## Support Template: General

-This template is for general questions you have and not related to an issue or feature requests.
+Use this template for general questions you have, not related to an issue or feature request.

 ---

-#### Question
+### Question

-What is the question you have?
+Add your question here.

-#### Context
+### Context

-Background information for the question.
-Also any links or details that will help understanding the question above.
+Add background information on your question.
+Add links or any detail that will help in understanding the question above.

 ---

-## Related Items
+## Related articles

 [Common Issues]({{site.baseurl}}/docs/kb/common-issues/)